tchoi8/tchoi8.github.io/_posts/2014-02-17-nature-etc.md

 And my key question is.
 **Is it possible to reconstruct image of nature as nature would see itself?**

-I think the question is related to my thinking about computation, in that I think about the meaning of computers without humans, thus communication without humans, or messages.[Excommunications](http://press.uchicago.edu/ucp/books/book/chicago/E/bo14413838.html), new book by Galloway, Thacker and Wark is guiding me with this thought.
+I think the question is related to my thinking about computation, in that I think about the meaning of computers without humans, thus communication without humans, or messages.
+[Excommunications](http://press.uchicago.edu/ucp/books/book/chicago/E/bo14413838.html), new book by Galloway, Thacker and Wark is guiding me with this thought.
 Can we apply what we learn from such reductionist approach (or radical minimalism) to the medium (tools, or techniques) toward nature and environment?

 Also, I'm kind of keen of landscapes that show resilience and resistance between nature and urban spaces.
 Like highways and parks, and ski resorts and golf courses.
 I think they reflect my conflicted desire to enjoy nature (by possibly the most capitalist notion of enjoyment - ski and vacations, and hope for preservation and integration with the whole earth)